 3) White Rocks Amphitheater trail (Less than a mile):

 If you’re tight on time and need a quick hike to get a taste of the St. George area, then the White Rocks Amphitheater trail is one to consider.
 It’s less than a mile long and has many options for not just hiking, but climbing up the white rock areas.
 It also has great overlooks and views.

 4) Snow Canyon Trail (3-4 miles):

-This is another hike that starts from within St. George (the edge of the city) and takes you into Snow Canyon State Park.
+This is another hike that starts from within St. George (the edge of the city) and takes you into Snow Canyon State Park (see more awesome state parks in Utah).
 The trail in this region is in and out and very straight forward (basically northbound) and in it, you’ll find canyons, lava tubes and other cool features.

 5) Lava Tube Trail (2-3 miles):

 While Snow Canyon Trail has lava tubes you can check out, they are much more accessible and larger in this particular trail (which is actually in the same Snow Canyon State Park).

 Lava Tube trail is one of the most popular trails in all of St. George(and in this park) because of these lava tubes and how large they are.
 Some are gigantic caves people go into and take pictures in.

 Additionally, the views and canyons in this trail are also amazing to explore.